 We’ve all heard the expression “bats in the belfry.”
 Traditional church architecture offers plenty of roosting spaces for bats – and not just in the bell tower!
 But even churches built in a non-traditional style, and places of worship from other traditions, can provide refuge for bats as well as people.
 Over the years, the National Bat Helpline has answered queries from Anglican, Catholic, non-conformist and Eastern Orthodox churches; Buddhist and Hindu temples; and several Friends’ meeting houses!

-At least 60% of pre-16th-century churches in England host bat roosts, with at least eight UK species roosting in churches on a regular basis.
+At least 78% of pre-reformation churches in England host bat roosts, which equates to over 8000 Anglican churches.
+We found twelve UK species roosting in churches on a regular basis, with at least three species on average residing together in one church.
 Around the world, bats also live in temples, synagogues and mosques, often becoming part of a building’s history.
 Some roosts in places of worship are thought to have been used for centuries.

 Very often, bats and human congregations coexist peacefully.
 Where issues do occur, there is help available.
-For example, Anglican churches that are experiencing problems may want to get involved with the Bats in Churches Project.
-We have plenty of advice and answers to frequently asked questions on our Bats in Churches web pages.
+We have plenty of advice and answers to frequently asked questions on our Bats in Churches web pages and on the Bats in Churches website.

 Planning work to a place of worship